BeamMW/beam-docs/source/rtd_pages/user_mobile_wallet_guide.rst

 Choosing the node connectivity mode
 -----------------------------------

-Beam Desktop Wallet can connect to the network through:
+Beam Mobile Wallet can connect to the network through:

 * Random remote node
 * Specific remote node